Microsoft SNDS monitor guide for Outlook sender reputation

 Microsoft's Smart Network Data Services (SNDS) is the only window most senders ever get into Outlook.com filtering.
 It is free, frequently updated, and almost always misread — usually because the column names are terse and the documentation is spread across three different help portals.
+Pair it with domain monitoring, deliverability testing, and the API docs if you need repeatable checks around Outlook reputation.

 What each SNDS column means